History of Orbiter Treadmill

 ONE EXPERT WAS RIGHT

-I will always be grateful to my surgeon, Dr. Burdeaux, for two things:
+I will always be grateful to my surgeon, Dr. Burdeaux, for so many things:

-The great reconstruction he performed on my knee, and the time he took to meet with me and discuss my ideas for a trampoline-like treadmill.
+The great reconstruction he performed on my knee, the time he took to meet with me and discuss my ideas for a trampoline-like treadmill, and his support building this idea.

 When I phoned Dr. Burdeaux and told him I had an idea for a machine that could improve orthopedic rehabilitation, I didn’t know how he would respond.
 He was intrigued and asked me to come by after he finished seeing patients.
 At the time, all I knew about Dr. Burdeaux was that he had performed a beautiful reconstruction on my nearly destroyed knee.
 I did not know that Dr. Burdeaux was a respected researcher and a past president of the Texas Association of Orthopedic Surgeons.
 We met and I told him about my concept.
 He was excited and we spent an hour or so discussing it.